survivejs/webpack-book/manuscript/techniques/04_testing.md

 ### Generating Coverage Reports

 To know how much of the code the tests cover, it can be a good idea to generate coverage reports.
 Doing this requires code-level instrumentation.
-Also, the added information has to be reported.
-This can be done through HTML and LCOV reports.
+Also, the added information has to be reported and can be done through HTML and LCOV reports.

 T> LCOV integrates well with visualization services.
 You can send coverage information to an external service through a continuous integration environment and track the status in one place.